 - Elementary and Secondary - First Offense: 0 to 10 days suspension or 0-6 for Condensed Academic Terms - Second and subsequent Offenses: 3-10 day suspension, or 2-6 days for Condensed Academic Terms.
 For secondary students, after the second offense the administration may consider a recommendation for long-term suspension. - 6.
-Chronic Disruptive Behavior: Students will not engage in behavior which disrupts classroom and/or school activities.
-This rule does not address situations where the student poses a threat of injury to students or staff which may qualify the student for an alternative disciplinary program, including a disciplinary reassignment (see Definitions Section).
-The use of an alternative disciplinary program may occur prior to a removal from the instructional environment. - Elementary: 0-5 day suspension - Secondary: 3-10 day suspension, or 2-6 days for Condensed Academic Terms.
+Chronic Disruptive Behavior: Students will not engage in behavior which disrupts classroom, school environment, or school activities.
+This rule does not include situations where the student poses a threat of injury to students or staff which may qualify the student for an alternative disciplinary program, including a disciplinary reassignment - Elementary: 0-5 day suspension - Secondary: 3-10 day suspension, or 2-6 days for Condensed Academic Terms.